nigelrogasch/nibs-bids/nibs-bids-v6/README_tUS.md

 Additionally, the _nibs.json file introduces a dedicated hardware block called "TransducerSet".
 TransducerSet provides a structured, machine-readable description of one or more transcranial ultrasound transducers used in the dataset.
 Each transducer is defined as an object with a unique TransducerID, which is referenced from the *_nibs.tsv file.
-This structure mirrors the approach used in CoilSet (TMS) and includes key physical and acoustic properties of each transducer, such as center frequency, focus depth, aperture diameter, and intensity-related parameters.
+This structure mirrors the approach used in 'CoilSet' (TMS-section) and includes key physical and acoustic properties of each transducer, such as center frequency, focus depth, aperture diameter, and intensity-related parameters.

 * Each entry in 'TransducerSet' is an object with the following fields:
 ```